MiniZinc/libminizinc/en/checkers.rst

   :caption: A model :download:`photo.mzn <examples/photo.mzn>` for the photo lineup problem
   :name: ex-photo

-Note that a critical part of learning how to model this problem is to realise that it is worth introducing the inverse of the :mzn:`pos` variables, called :mzn:`who` in this model.
+A critical part of learning how to model this problem is to realise that it is worth introducing the inverse of the :mzn:`pos` variables, called :mzn:`who` in this model.
 The :mzn:`who` array makes it much easier to specify that no more than two people of the same gender can be adjacent.
 The checker model **should not** include the :mzn:`who` variables, because that would effectively give away the key to the solution.